Notes on the seven Cherokee clans, their history, famous representatives and traditional strengths, as first published in Ancient American magazine.

 |Deer||Ani-Kawi||Runners, ball players, clothes makers, tanners and intellects|

 |Twister||Ani-Gilohi||Workers, priests, teachers and keepers of ancient lore, storytellers|

 |Wild Potato||Ani-Gotewewi||Keepers of religious customs, writings and games, scribes|

 |Panther||Ani-Sahoni||Medicine people, magicians, herbalists, fire keepers, cooks, sorcerers|

 |Paint||Ani-Wodi||Doctors, hunters, peace chiefs, keepers of history and prophecy, masters of protocol and diplomacy, music and ceremony|

 DONALD PANTHER-YATES was born in Cedartown, Georgia, and earned a doctorate in classical studies from the University of North Carolina at Chapel Hill.
-He is the author of When Scotland Was Jewish (with Elizabeth Caldwell Hirschman), a new history of the Cherokee people to appear in 2012 from McFarland Publishers and numerous articles in American Indian studies.
-He lives in Phoenix, Arizona
+He is the author of a new history of the Cherokee people, Old World Roots of the Cherokee (McFarland, 2012) and other works on American Indians.
+He lives in Colorado.

 An Informal History by Donald N. Panther-Yates.
 Downloadable (PDF)